yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the browser url.](media/Ex4-Task5.9.png)

-10. Use helm to install `cert-manager`; a tool that can provision SSL certificates automatically from letsencrypt.org
+10. Use helm to install `cert-manager`; a tool that can provision SSL certificates automatically from letsencrypt.org.

     ```bash
     helm install --name cert-manager --namespace kube-system --set rbac.create=false stable/cert-manager
     ```

-11. Cert manager will need a custom ClusterIssuer resource to handle requesting SSL certificates
+11. Cert manager will need a custom ClusterIssuer resource to handle requesting SSL certificates.

     ```bash
     vi clusterissuer.yml